 I was 24 when it all started.
-Tired of working full-time in a busy-business oriented-not human scale city like Paris, having already the “normal” life, almost married with the stress of a 50 years old dad with 3 kids even though I didn’t have any, I decided to quit everything and start a new life with my loving partner.
-First I traveled to Australia, then to Brazil: amazing experiences and meetings that brought me to the ecovillages fascinating world and taught me how to really feel love and be in peace.
+Tired of working full-time in a busy-business oriented-not human scale city like Paris, having the “normal” life – almost married with the stress of a 50 years old dad with 3 kids even though I didn’t have any, I decided to quit everything and start a new life with my loving partner.
+First I traveled to Australia, then to Brazil: amazing experiences and meetings that brought me to the ecovillages fascinating world.

-The big city lifestyle disconnects humans also from their bodies.
+In big cities, it is also easy to feel disconnected from our body needs.
 Even thought I was vegetarian for ethical and health reasons since almost 10 years, I didn’t know where the food I was consuming was coming from.
-I think in big cities, we don’t even consume food anymore.
-We buy the products that are the most advertised, the recipes that are the most sold.
-We forgot about the nutrition our body actually need and how it changes with the seasons.
+Looking back, i think i wasn’t even aware of what kind of nutrients i was in need of and what I was giving to my body.
+Buying the products that are the most advertised, the recipes that are the most sold, became a norm, far from the natural cycles of the seasons that provide specific ingredients at specific times.

 I’m glad ecovillages experiences changed my perspective and actions on those topics.
-With activities like yoga, meditation, fasts, workshops about raw food and instinctive nutrition, I reconnected with my body and my real needs.
-I decided to work less, stop running after unnecessary money and consume less.
+Also thanks to activities like yoga, meditation, fasts, workshops about raw food and instinctive nutrition, I reconnected with my body needs.
+I also decided to work less and stop running after unnecessary money and consume less.